 Skip to main content

 Coding agents discover skill files by scanning specific directories at startup.
-By placing TensorLake skill files in the right paths inside a sandbox image, any agent running in the sandbox will automatically pick them up — no manual installation needed.
+By placing TensorLake skill files in the right paths inside a sandbox image, any agent running in the sandbox will automatically pick them up without manual installation.

 How Agents Discover Skills